jonathanj/manner/docs/predicates.rst

 --------------------

 Predicates are generally small, simple functions with a single purpose, meaning they can easily be combined to form more complex predicates.
+Some built-in predicates are combinations of others, such as ``numeric``.

 Requiring all combined predicates to pass can be done with ``and`` (as in logical AND), while requiring at least one combined predicate to pass can be